deadlysyn/ethereum-experiment/README.md

 This is another area where consultation in contract design would be helpful.

 Managing wallets, contracts, etc. feels like overhead best shipped to an e-2-e platform.
-Manually deploying and managing contracts is a way to get started, but it feels klunky.
+Manually deploying and managing contracts is a way to get started, but it feels clunky.
 Ideally, a platform would manage all of these things for you so you could focus on your business vs being distracted by the underlying technology.